Oneflow-Inc/vision/docs/source/tutorials/Getting Started.md

 ```

 ### Search for the supported model by wildcard
-It is easy to search for model architectures by using Wildcard as below:
+It is easy to search for model architectures by using wildcard as below:
 ```python
 from flowvision.models import ModelCreator all_efficientnet_models = ModelCreator.model_table("**efficientnet**")